akutz/memconn/README.md

 # MemConn
-MemConn is an in-memory network connection for Go.
-At its core MemConn utilizes `net.Pipe`.
-However, unlike the `net.Conn` objects returned by `net.Pipe`, MemConn supports deadlines just like any other Golang network implementation.
+MemConn is a named, in-memory network connection for Go that supports deadlines.

 ## Create a Server
 A new `net.Listener` used to serve HTTP, gRPC, etc. is created with